zephyr/img2pdf/README.markdown

 If you you prefer the (more powerfull!) command-line interface, just type
     javac -jar img2pdf.jar
 instead, with will give you a list of valid usage examples.

+### Shortcut for the command line
+There are also tiny but useful bash shortcuts (for Windows and Linux), so it’s even sufficient to type
+    img2pdf
+It it recomended to put the `jar` together with the`bat/sh` file into a directory included in your system path, so you can use them everywhere.

 ## For developers